natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class3-assignment.md

     * Carefully review the LLM-generated data for quality and relevance.
 You may need to refine your prompts to get good results.
     * **Crucially, you MUST provide clear documentation of your interaction with the AI for this specific task.** This includes your prompts, the AI's responses, and any iterative refinement process.
 This can be in the form of screenshots of your chat history, a shared link to the conversation (if the platform supports it, e.g., ChatGPT's share link feature), or a detailed log in your Colab notebook.
     * Store these 100 generated samples and their labels as your new test set.

+> **The Rise of Synthetic Data in AI**
+> You've just used an LLM to generate synthetic data, a practice that's becoming increasingly crucial in the AI landscape!
+> *   **What is it?** Synthetic data is artificially generated information rather than data collected from real-world events.
+> *   **Why is it important?**
+>     *   **Augmenting Datasets:** It can help create larger and more diverse datasets, especially when real-world data is scarce, expensive, or has privacy concerns.
+This is vital for training robust models.
+>     *   **Addressing Imbalances:** If your dataset has too few examples of a particular class, synthetic data can help balance it out, leading to fairer and more accurate models.
+>     *   **Training New Models:** Interestingly, many cutting-edge AI models, including some LLMs themselves, are trained on massive amounts of data, a portion of which can be synthetically generated to cover a wider range of scenarios or to pre-train models before they are fine-tuned on real-world data.
+>     *   **Simulating Rare Events:** It's useful for creating data for scenarios that are rare or dangerous to collect in the real world.
+> While powerful, it's also important to be mindful of the quality and potential biases in LLM-generated data, as you've been asked to reflect on in the optional exploration tasks!

 4.  **Model Prediction and Evaluation:**
     * Use each of your trained models to predict the labels for the 100 AI-generated text samples.